yusuf-aziz/yusuf-aziz/README.md

 # 💫 About Me:
-I’m Yusuf Malkan, a software engineer with 17+ years of experience, specializing in Java, Spring, and AWS.
-My focus is on designing systems that support high growth and scalability.
-In startups across fintech, proptech, and autotech, I’ve driven innovation and efficiency through cloud-native solutions and microservices architectures.
+Hi, I’m Yusuf Malkan.
+I’ve been building software for over 17 years, working with Java, Spring, and AWS to create systems that are reliable, scalable, and ready to grow.
+I’ve spent much of my career in startups, solving real-world problems using modern architectures like microservices and event-driven design.

-Here, you’ll find my collection of projects demonstrating solutions to common engineering challenges.
-From database optimization to observability, my repos are designed for practical learning and easy integration.
+I also enjoy sharing what I’ve learned on Medium, writing about software engineering, architecture, and lessons from building systems at scale.

-Let’s grow stronger together!
-Reach me at yusuf.aziz@gmail.com.
+Feel free to check out my projects or drop me a message at yusuf.aziz@gmail.com.
+Always happy to connect!

 # 💻 Tech Stack:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)